 You can read more about the 1,000-mile-long Hungarian Borderland here:

-The number of Sopron’s population in 1633 was 4,070 people.
+Sopron’s population in 1633 was 4,070 people.
 It was also a coronation town: Ferdinand II’s second wife, Queen Eleonora was crowned here in 1622.
-The Diet of Sopron elected Ferdinand II’s son, Duke Ferdinand to be King of Hungary in November 1625, who was accordingly crowned there in December.
+The Diet of Sopron elected Ferdinand II’s son, Duke Ferdinand to be King of Hungary in November 1625, he was accordingly crowned there in December.

 Half of the people died in 1655 in the plague and in 1676, Sopron was destroyed by a fire.
 The modern-day city was born in the next few decades when Baroque buildings were built to replace the destroyed medieval ones.
 The army of Prince Thököly Imre of North Hungary and Transylvania occupied Sopron in 1683 but soon, they were driven out by the Austrian army led by General Starhemberg.